ScriptSK/Reaper-Software-Suite/Readme.md

-This repo contains resources related to MultiTrainer2 and Reaper Studio for the PlayStation.
+This repo contains resources related to MultiTrainer2 and Reaper Studio for the PlayStation 4 & 5.

 All new releases are available only on ShininGami Ko-fi: https://ko-fi.com/shiningami